 Welcome to the RFS system for new submissions, resubmissions, and appeals.

-Are you eligible for the Rising Scholar Award?
-To find out, please read the rules here.
-If you are eligible, select Rising Scholar Award as your Category of Submission in Step 2.
+To determine if you are eligible for consideration for the Rising Scholar Award, please read the rules.
+If you are eligible, you may select Rising Scholar Award as your Category of Submission in Step 2.

 The RFS, RAPS, and RCFS are three independent journals.
 Submissions to any one journal are considered without regard to previous decisions at other SFS journals, and information about past decisions on papers is not shared across the journals without author permission.